-Students retained in 3rd grade must be provided intensive interventions in reading to ameliorate the student's specific reading deficiency and prepare the student for promotion to the next grade.
+Students retained in 3rd grade must be provided with intensive interventions in reading to ameliorate the student's specific reading deficiency and prepare the student for promotion to the next grade.
 These interventions must include participation in the school district's summer reading camp, which must incorporate evidence-based, explicit, systematic, and multisensory reading instruction in phonemic awareness, phonics, fluency, vocabulary, comprehension, and other strategies prescribed by the school district.
 Third-grade students participating in the school district's summer reading camp must be provided with a highly effective teacher as determined by the teacher's performance evaluation under Florida Statute § 1012.34, and the teacher must also be certified or endorsed in reading.
-Florida Statutes § 1008.25(7)
+Florida Statute § 1008.25(7)

 The district policy for Summer Reading Camp attendance requires that students not miss more than two days of camp.
-In the event a student is absent more than two days, he/she will be dropped from Summer Reading Camp and will not have the opportunity to take the SAT-10 test at the conclusion of camp.
+In the event a student is absent more than two days, he/she will be dropped from Summer Reading Camp.
 In addition, repeated tardiness or late pick-up (three or more) may also result in the student being dropped from the Summer Reading Camp program.
 This attendance policy is in place to ensure that students are provided with maximum time for intensive instruction.

-Parents may make prior arrangements for their student to take the SAT-10 at their district school on the last day of Summer Reading Camp if they are taking remedial instruction through a private program.
+At the conclusion of Summer Reading Camp, students will have the opportunity to be assessed for good cause exemption through the Grade 3 FAST Retake, Star Reading, and/or SAT10.
+Assessments will be administered in the last week of Summer Reading Camp.
+Parents may make prior arrangements for their student to take the good cause assessments at their district school on the last day of Summer Reading Camp if they are taking remedial instruction through a private program.